 Is a twinkle fast?
 A.E.
 Knoch thought so.
-"Twinkle, twinkle, little star."
-(How I wonder what was going through A.E.
-Knoch's mind when he translated rhipe this way.)
-All the speed we need for the coming change is captured in the word "instant," which is atomos, "UN-CUT", the shortest possible time segment.
-My question is: How can superlative speed (atomos) be qualified by some lesser word, presumed to be speed, best kept to nursery rhymes?
+"Twinkle, twinkle, little star, how I wonder what was going through A.E.
+Knoch's mind when he translated rhipe 'twinkle."
+All the speed we need for the coming change is captured in the word "instant," which is atomos-"UN-CUT."
+It's the shortest possible time segment.
+My question is: How can superlative speed (atomos) be qualified by some lesser word ("twinkle"), presumed to be speed, but best kept to nursery rhymes?
 Rhipe isn't speed in the first place.

 Rather, it speaks of the desperate motion of our eyes toward the previously unseeable Jesus Christ, Who is the Creator of Everything Except God.
 Every occurrence of "casting" or "tossing" involves desperation; I've looked up every occurrence.
 In this case, rhipe speaks of our sudden desperation for imminent deliverance, in the person of our Savior.

+LET'S GET OUT OF HERE

-Let's get out of here Why do you think we, as a people, go on vacations?
+Why do you think that we, as a people, go on vacations?
 We need a change of scenery.
 Why do some people not go on vacations?
 They are stuck in killing ruts; they don't mind dying in their easy chairs.

 Some people never leave the places in which they were born and raised.
 Sameness comforts some people right into the old pine box; they will never even try something so risky as a different flavored Pop Tart.
 Sameness and fear keep people put, and I doubt whether such folk even care to hear gravity-defying doctrine.
 They don't have time for it; their favorite TV show is about to start.

 Redundancy is the killing machine of human existence.
 Because of it, Solomon wrote Ecclesiastes.
 There is nothing new under the sun, Solomon said.
-He said that because people hope the opposite.
 The eye longs for something new to see, the ear for an auditory novelty.
 (Solomon says, nope, everything is the same.)
-This "Dissatisfaction is the sition of the Epimother of wanting change, any change." defines the dispocurean and Stoic philosophers on Mars Hill Acts, chapter 17.
-They were bored.

-We are too, if we care to admit it.
-We condemn these philosophers, maybe too quickly.
-I credit their honesty.
-They just craved variety.
-Dissatisfaction is the mother of wanting change, any change.
+This underscores the longing of the Epicurean and Stoic philosophers on Mars Hill in Acts, chapter 17.
+They were bored and just wanted to hear something new (Acts 17:21).
+We are similarly disposed, if we care to admit it.
+We condemn these philosophers too quickly.
+I credit their honesty; they craved variety.

+Dissatisfaction is the mother of needing change-any change.
 (Are you completely satisfied with your life?
 I hope not.)
 God placed it in our breast to want more: more life, more love, more light.
-The breeding ground for this is a general malaise toward life's assassinating, repetitive mechanics, otherwise known as despairing of the status quo.
-Don't begrudge this, though.
-It drives us toward our expectation.
+Fueling the dissatisfaction is a general malaise toward life's assassinating, repetitive mechanics, otherwise known as "despairing of the status quo."
+Don't begrudge this.
+This common disposition drives us toward our expectation.
 Solomon knew this, too.
 This dual-ended pressure (wanting out, but not being able to get there) whets our appetite for the change of all changes: the transfer from mortality to deathlessness.